 - Chop as use them over simple green beans or Brussels sprouts.

-- They are terrific in a bowl as a cocktail nibble.
+- Serve in a bowl as a cocktail nibble.

 - Use a holiday gifts in jars, tins, or cello bags tied with ribbon.